Fairy Duster: Explosion of Pink

 It derives its common name from its pink flowers that look like miniature feather dusters.
 It has slim, gray, wiry stems and lacy, fern-like leaves that close at night.

-This plant may look delicate, but it’s as tough desert native.
-In its native environment, it grows in full sun and survives on 3 to 14 inches of annual rainfall.
-It’s extremely cold-hardy and tolerates temperatures in the lower teens.
+This plant may look delicate, but it’s a tough desert plant.
+In its native environment, it grows in full sun and survives on only 3 to 14 inches of annual rainfall.
+It’s extremely cold-hardy and tolerates temperatures in the low teens.

 Fairy duster is an extremely low-maintenance plant.
 Once established, it needs minimal irrigation.
 It requires virtually no pruning and produces no obvious litter.

 Fairy duster is semi-evergreen, losing its leaves during extreme cold or drought.
-During the winter, it is relatively inconspicuous but rewards you in the spring with an explosion of pink puffballs.
+During the winter, it is relatively inconspicuous but rewards you with an explosion of pink puffball flowers, mainly in the spring.
+With adequate water, it blooms again in the fall and intermittently throughout the summer.

-While they might not look like it, the flowers are heavy nectar-producers that attract hummingbirds, butterflies, and bees.
-Additionally, fairy duster seeds are eaten by numerous seed-eating birds, especially the native quail species.
+While the flowers might not look like it, they are heavy nectar-producers that attract hummingbirds, butterflies, and bees.
+It is a larval host for moths and butterflies.
+Additionally, fairy duster seeds are eaten by numerous seed-eating birds, especially the native quails.

 Why I Like This Plant